OBOAcademy/obook/redesign/01_ontologyTermUse.md

 - There are multiple ontologies that exist, start by selecting the appropriate ontology, then search and restrict your search to that ontology.
 - Recommend using ontologies that are open and interoperable.
 Focusing on OBO foundry ontologies are a good place to start
 - Make informed decision about which ontology to use
-- Maybe the ontology you want to use does not have the term you want, so make a term request to that ontology(#request)
+- Maybe the ontology you want to use does not have the term you want, so [make a term request to that ontology](#request)

 <a name="map"></a>
 ## 5. Map local terminology to ontology terms